 Paula Dixon, associate professor, received her B.S. and M.A. in Communication Arts from Austin Peay State University in Tennessee.
-After working five years in public relations, she began teaching at Emmanuel College in 1995.
+After working in public relations, she began teaching at Emmanuel College in 1995.

-Dixon and her husband, Chris, have three awesome children and one beloved puppy dog.
+Mrs. Dixon and her husband Chris have three awesome children and one beloved puppy dog.

 Click here to email Paula Dixon.